LLMIA: An Out-of-the-Box Index Advisor via In-Context Learning with LLMs: INTRODUCTION

-Second, leveraging the flexibility of LLMs in accepting diverse input features, we implement a comprehensive feature extraction mechanism to include various features derived from the columns, predicates, and specific statistics via querying database engines.
-This approach eliminates the limitations of existing methods, which are often constrained in incorporating workload features (for \textbf{C2}).
+Second, leveraging the flexibility of the LLM to process diverse input features in text format, we design a comprehensive feature extraction module that incorporates information from columns, predicates, key operations (such as JOIN and GROUP BY), and database statistics obtained from the DBMS.
+This provides informative workload features to the LLM for more effective index recommendation, addressing \textbf{C2}.

-Third, since the LLM remains untuned, we introduce a \textbf{database-aware inference scaling strategy} to enhance the reliability of the recommendations, which operates from two facets: (1) \textbf{Vertical Scaling}: We sample multiple candidate index sets and an integrated index set using ``Index-Guided Major Voting''.
-These candidate sets are ranked based on their estimated costs, and the best-performing set (Best-of-N) is selected as the optimal result.
-(2) \textbf{Horizontal Scaling}: We design a ``self-optimization'' mechanism that allows LLM to iteratively refine its own index recommendations.
-During each optimization iteration, indexes are created virtually based on current optimal result, and the remaining storage capacity and cost reduction are calculated with the updated existing indexes to guide the LLM for reflection and refinement.
-This ``self-optimization'' process involves interaction with the database engine to obtain feedback, distinguishing it from traditional pure NLP tasks (for \textbf{C3}).